clarissalabrum/math4610-1/main.md

 platform to create a software manual also gives coding nerds experience with a social media application that can be used to contact other computer programmers that ....

+When a computational mathematician is hired into a software development job, it is likely the case that a format for the documentation of software already exists.
+So, adapting to the documentation format will be required.
+In terms of grading for a course like the one described in this repository, it is important to create a standard way of documenting the software written.
+A software manual is provided to students.
+The format is given later in this introduction.
+Using Github and markdown language makes this assignment a lot easier to complete.
+Students are asked to start the software manual in the first week of the class so that students get used to the work it takes.

 The last skill set listed above is using the full capabilities of modern computing hardware.
 Almost all computers now come with multiple cores (multiple CPUs) and Graphics Computing Units (GPUs) that provide a wealth of additional computational horsepower.